Overview

 - Enigm App to optional Enigm OS posture

-- Enigm App to VPN Network, Proxy Network, Enigm eSIM, and Tor Gateway
+- Enigm App to Enigm Server membership and server policy

 - Enigm App to Enigm Key emergency workflows